 The Company constitutes a single legal entity.
 In the context of its objectives, the Company may offer a choice of several Sub-Funds, which are managed and administered separately.
-The investment objective and policies specific to each Sub-Fund are set out in the factsheets relating to each Sub-Fund.
+The investment objective and policy specific to each Sub-Fund are set out in the factsheets relating to each Sub-Fund.
 Each Sub-Fund is treated as a separate entity for the purpose of the relations between Shareholders.
 In derogation of Article 2093 of the Luxembourg Civil Code, the assets of the specific Sub-Fund only cover the debts and obligations of that Sub-Fund, even those existing in relation to third parties.

-The Board of Directors of the Company may decide to issue one or more Share-Classes for each Sub-Fund.
+The Board of Directors of the Company may decide to issue one or more share classes for each Sub-Fund.
 The fee structures, the minimum subscription and holding amount, the reference currency in which the Net Asset Value is expressed, the hedging policy and the eligible investor categories may differ depending on the different Share-Classes.
-The various Share-Classes may also be differentiated according to other elements as determined by the Board of Directors of the Company.
+The various share classes may also be differentiated according to other elements as determined by the Board of Directors of the Company.

 The Management Company applies the "NN IP Responsible Investment Policy".
-This policy describes the application of the Management Company's norms-based responsible investment criteria.
+This policy describes, amongst others, the application of the Management Company's norms-based responsible investment criteria.
 The criteria reflect the Management Company's investment beliefs and values, relevant laws and internationally recognized standards.

-In line with this policy, and its norms-based responsible investment criteria, the Management Company aims, wherever legally possible, to exclude investment in companies involved in activities including but not limited to, the development, production, maintenance or trade of controversial weapons, the production of tobacco products, thermal coal mining and/or oil sands production, as defined in the aforementioned policy.
+In line with this policy, and its norms-based responsible investment criteria, the Management Company aims, wherever legally possible, for example with respect to investments in third party funds (such as ETFs and index funds), to exclude investment in companies involved in activities including but not limited to, the development, production, maintenance or trade of controversial weapons, the production of tobacco products, thermal coal mining and/or oil sands production, as defined in the aforementioned policy.
 Additional restrictions may apply to Sub-Funds with sustainable investment objectives in which case this is disclosed in each relevant sub-fund factsheet.

-With respect to investments in third party funds (including ETFs and index funds), the exclusions defined by the "NN IP Responsible Investment Policy" cannot be imposed upon these funds.
+The exclusions defined by the "NN IP Responsible Investment Policy" cannot be imposed upon third party funds (such as ETFs and index funds).